 The Company also maintains a Supplemental Executive Retirement Plan ("SERP"), a non-qualified defined benefit plan.
 The SERP provides for supplemental retirement benefits to executives selected by the Board of Directors.
 At the present time, Mr. Schoenberger, Mr. Collin and Mr. Meissner have been selected by the Board to receive SERP benefits upon attaining normal or early retirement eligibility.
 Annual benefits are based on a participant's final average earnings less the participant's benefits payable under the Retirement Plan, less other retirement income payable to the participant by Unitil or any previous employer and less income that a participant receives as a primary Social Security benefit.
 Early retirement benefits are available to a participant, with the approval of the Board of Directors, if the participant has attained age 55 and completed 15 years of service.
 Should a participant elect to begin receiving early retirement benefits under SERP prior to attaining age 60, the benefits are reduced by 5% for each year that commencement of benefits precedes attainment of age 60.
-Currently, none of the NEOs who participate in the SERP are eligible for early retirement.
-If a participant terminates employment for any reason prior to retirement, the participant will not be entitled to any benefits under the SERP.
+Currently, none of the NEOs participant will not be entitled to any benefits under the SERP.